xitu/gold-miner/TODO1/how-to-improve-your-data-structures-algorithms-and-problem-solving-skills.md

 ## Conclusion

 At the end of the day, however, there are no shortcuts.
-You just have to dive into it head-first — start writing code, debugging code, and reading other people’s correct code to figure out where, how, and why you went wrong.
+You just have to dive into it head-first—start writing code, debugging code, and reading other people’s correct code to figure out where, how, and why you went wrong.
 It’s tough, but you get better with each attempt, and it gets easier as you get better.

 I’m nowhere near the level of competency I want to be, but I’ve definitely come a long way since I started. :)